arXiv/arxiv-docs/help/submit_pdf.md

 <span id="readable"></span>PDF must be machine readable
 -------------------------------------------------------

-arXiv relies on our submitters to provide PDF which are **machine readable** i.e. that the PDF is not encrypted, bitmapped, or otherwise altered to prevent text extraction.
-Providing a machine readable PDF facilitates *discovery and access*.
+arXiv relies on our submitters to provide PDF which are *machine readable* (i.e. that the PDF is not encrypted, bitmapped, or otherwise altered to prevent text extraction), which facilitates **discovery and access**.
-This means that we can build tools around your work to provide content discovery (e.g. full text search), and that potential readers can still understand its contents using tools such as screen readers.
+This means that we can build tools around your work to provide content discovery (e.g. full text search), and readers can still understand its contents using tools such as screen readers.

-arXiv does not accept bitmapped or scanned PDF, even in the case of software provided OCR (optical character recognition).
-Why?
-Partly because of the above reasons regarding discovery and access, and partly because OCR software may not yet accurate enough for us to ensure that a scanned document may be sufficiently accurate for our archival purposes. arXiv is not willing to compromise on this ideal, and we do not have the resources to compare individual OCR documents against their original for accuracy.
+arXiv does not accept bitmapped or scanned PDF, even in the case of software provided OCR (optical character recognition), because OCR software may not be sufficiently accurate for our archival purposes.
-Therefore bitmapped and scanned PDF will be rejected.

 <span id="copyright"></span>Copyright within PDF
 ------------------------------------------------